phaxio/phaxio-dotnet/README.md

 You can also specify the metadata of the PhaxCode you'd like:

     var file = phaxio.GetHostedDocument("1234", metadata:"key");

+## Errors

+### Rate limiting

+The Phaxio API is rate limited.
+If you make too many requests too quickly, you might receive this error.
+Check the exception message, wait a second, and then try your request again.

 &copy; 2016 Noel Herrick